CompactCollaboration/CMBtopology/README.md

 ## Contributing

-Contributions to TopologyPy are welcome!
-Please submit issues or pull requests on the [GitHub repository](https://github.com/CompactCollaboration/TopologyPy).
+Contributions to cmbtopology are welcome!
+Please submit issues or pull requests on the [GitHub repository](https://github.com/CompactCollaboration/cmbtopology).

 To contribute: